 where N is the total number of seeds on the slide, and ∆t (s) is the duration of each experimental period, 25×75×10-6 m2 is the area of the slide.

-Meteorological measurements
+Meteorological parameters

 The setup and data processing of meteorological parameters were presented in Huang et al. 2015.
-Three-dimensional wind velocities were measured in the source field with a sonic anemometer placed at 2.3 m above the canopy (CSAT3, Campbell Sci, Utah, IL).
-The measurements were recorded at 10 Hz using a CR3000 data logger (Campbell Sci).
-Solar radiation, air temperature, relative humidity, and rainfall were measured by a weather station located about 800 m north of the source field every hour by the Water and Atmospheric Resources Monitoring Program at the Illinois State Water Survey, University of Illinois at Urbana-Champaign.
+The atmospheric context mainly includes wind velocities, Solar radiation, air temperature, relative humidity, and rainfall.
+A sonic anemometer was mounted at 2.3m above the canopy (CSAT3, Campbell Sci, Utah, IL) to measure three-dimensional wind velocities which were recorded at 10 Hz using a CR3000 data logger (Campbell Sci).
+About 800 meters on the north of the source field, a weather station recorded solar radiation, air temperature, relative humidity, and rainfall every hour by the Water and Atmospheric Resources Monitoring Program at the Illinois State Water Survey, University of Illinois at Urbana-Champaign.

-Parameters denoting atmospheric conditions were calculated from the weather station and the high frequency anemometers for each sampling period after rotating the horizontal wind components into the mean wind direction (Stull 2001).
-The parameters included friction velocity (u*, m/s), atmospheric stability at anemometer height (3.3 m) (ξ(3.3), unitless), mean vertical wind speed at anemometer height (w (3.3), m/s ) and its turbulent variability at 3.3 m (σw (3.3), m/s, i.e., standard deviation of vertical wind velocity, σw (3.3) was used as a term representing turbulence strength), mean wind speed at 3.3 m (u (3.3),m/s) and its standard deviation (σu (3.3),m/s), and wind direction at 3.3 m (θ (3.3), degree).
+Relying on the data from the weather station and the high frequency anemometers, the dynamic meteorological parameters were calculated for each sampling period by rotating the horizontal wind components into the mean wind direction (Stull 2001).
+The parameters were listed as follows: friction velocity (u*, m/s), atmospheric stability at anemometer height (3.3 m) (ξ(3.3), unitless, calculated according to Stull (2001)), mean vertical wind speed at anemometer height (w (3.3), m/s ) and its turbulent variability at 3.3 m (σw (3.3), m/s, i.e., standard deviation of vertical wind velocity, σw (3.3) was used as a term representing turbulence strength), mean wind speed at 3.3 m (u (3.3),m/s) , its standard deviation (σu (3.3),m/s), and wind direction at 3.3 m (θ (3.3), degree).
+The instruments and heights used to measure the meteorological variables are listed in Table 1, which presents the averages and standard deviations of each meteorological variable during the whole experimental period.

 A joint probability distribution of θ(3.3) and u (3.3) graphed as a wind rose (in Fig. 1) was generated for each sampling period from the 3-D sonic data and used to project wind speed on the direction of the sampling lines.
-The atmospheric parameters of Monin-Obukhov length (L, m) and stability ξ(3.3) were calculated according to Stull (2001).The instruments and heights used to measure the meteorological variables are listed in Table 1, which presents the averages and standard deviations of each meteorological variable during the whole experimental period.

 Table 1: Statistics of meteorological variables collected in the experiment.